-Mooroopna Pool Key Performance Indicators and Expected Future Performance - 2015/16 - 2018/19

-Indicator Rating Objective: To achieve a Pool Assessmen Current Status Expected Future Performance indicator Expected Future Performance Cost Per Visit 2014/15: \$18.54 3 Year Average: \$17.47 Benchmarking All Towns: - Average: \$17.18, Median: \$14.72 Towns 4,000 - 8,000 population: - Average: \$10.00, Median: \$9.40, Best Practice: \$4.09 Cost per visit to be reduced.
-Increases over 2 consecutive years will be deemed non-performance, however external factors will be considered.
-Operational Subsidy 2014/15 - \$69,865 3 Year Average - \$71,565 Benchmarking All Towns: - Average: \$92,149, Median: \$72,926 Towns 4,000 - 8,000 population: - Average: \$77,930, Median: \$71,362, Best Practice: \$46,707 To be reduced, maintained or an increase as per standard Council increases.
-An increase in operational subsidy additional to standard increases for 2 consecutive years will be deemed non-performance.
-Attendance 2014/15 - 3,768 3 Year Average - 4,107 Benchmarking All Towns: - Average: 8,912, Median: 5,691 Towns 4,000 - 8,000 population: - Average: 8,767, Median: 8,256, Best Practice: 15,888 Attendance to be maintained or increase.
-Decreases over 2 consecutive years will be deemed non-performance, however external factors will be considered.
-Community Involvement The Mooroopna Town Planning Committee identified the pool as a priority project in the first plan in 2010, and this has remained the case in the 2015 revision.
+Mooroopna Pool Key Performance Indicators and Expected Future Performance - 2015/16 - 2018/19 ssessment F ssessment Rating Objective: To achieve a Pool Assessment Rating of 'GOOD' by June 2019 idicator Current Status Expected Future Performance ost Per isit 2014/15: \$18.54 3 Year Average: \$17.47 Benchmarking All Towns: - Average: \$17.18, Median: \$14.72 Towns 4,000 - 8,000 population: - Average: \$10.00, Median: \$9.40, Best Practice: \$4.09 Cost per visit to be reduced.
+Increases over 2 consecutive years will be deemed non- performance, however external factors will be considered. perational ubsidy 2014/15 - \$69,865 3 Year Average - \$71,565 Benchmarking All Towns: - Average: \$92,149, Median: \$72,926 Towns 4,000 - 8,000 population: - Average: \$77,930, Median: \$71,362, Best Practice: \$46,707 To be reduced, maintained or an increase as per standard Council increases.
+An increase in operational subsidy additional to standard increases for 2 consecutive years will be deemed non-performance. ttendance 2014/15 - 3,768 3 Year Average - 4,107 Benchmarking All Towns: - Average: 8,912, Median: 5,691 Towns 4,000 - 8,000 population: - Average: 8,767, Median: 8,256, Best Practice: 15,888 Attendance to be maintained or increase.
+Decreases over 2 consecutive years will be deemed non-performance, however external factors will be considered. community volvement The Mooroopna Town Planning Committee identified the pool as a priority project in the first plan in 2010, and this has remained the case in the 2015 revision.
 However to date there is minimal community involvement in the pool which requires Council and the Town Planning Committee to work collaboratively to identify ways to improve this, including the potential to form a Mooroopna Pool Advisory Group.
-Level of community involvement, through either a Mooroopna Pool Advisory Group, the Town Planning Committee, another group or individuals to be maintained or increased in operations and/or events/activities.
-No or minimal community involvement in the pool will be deemed non-performance.
-Noting that Council will be required to make efforts to engage with the community in order to facilitate involvement.
-Condition of Major Assets (Useful Life) The useful life of major assets is low, with the pools at 14 years and the buildings at only 1 year.
+Level of community involvement, through either a Mooroopna Pool Advisory Group, the Town Planning Committee, another group or individuals to be maintained or increased in operations and/ or events/activities.
+No or minimal community involvement in the pool will be deemed non- performance.
+Noting that Council will be required to make efforts to engage with the community in order to facilitate involvement. condition f Major ssets Jseful Life) The useful life of major assets is low, with the pools at 14 years and the buildings at only 1 year.
 This suggests that minor renewal works for the buildings may not be sufficient, and more significant capital renewals or improvements will be required in the near future to ensure the buildings meet community and staff expectations.
 Periodic condition audits will assist in assessing the ongoing useful life of the pools.
 Significant issues or failure of a major asset resulting in substantial estimated capital cost of works will need to be considered in relation to the value of the asset, both in a financial context and for community benefit.

-performance against other Key Performance Indicators and consult with the community in further detail to inform any decisions.
+IOTE: in the event that non-performance of one Key Performance Indicator occurs, Council will consider the pools erformance against other Key Performance Indicators and consult with the community in further detail to inform any ecisions.